rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 As Figure 2b shows, the TID is much narrower for this typical Raspberry Pi 3 in comparison with Pi 2.
 It shows a distribution with a standard deviation (SD) of about 0.37 microsecond.
 This was data collected while sysDelay took on the value of 5 μsecs with 50,212 samples collected.

-Using the same calculation that was done for RPi 2, with \f${\sigma}_t=0.83\f$ the width of the PPS delay distribution and \f${\sigma}_1=0.37\f$ the width of the test interrupt distribution, the flicker noise SD, \f${\sigma}_2\f$, is calculated to be about 0.74 microsecond showing flicker noise and PPS jitter to be the dominant component of the random jitter for Pi 3.
+Using the same calculation that was done for RPi 2, with <I>σ<sub> t</sub></I> = 0.83 the width of the PPS delay distribution and  <I>σ</I><sub> 1</sub> = 0.37 the width of the test interrupt distribution, the flicker noise SD,  <I>σ</I><sub> 2</sub>, is calculated to be about 0.74 microsecond showing flicker noise and PPS jitter to be the dominant component of the random jitter for Pi 3.
 To within estimation errors this is typical of the Pi 3 units that were tested.

 ### Jitter Spikes {#jitter-spikes}